PaulHBartley/mkproj/README.md

 - A remote git repository paired with the local repository inside the folder, for keepsake and collaboration.

 Having these three components in place would be a good starting point for a Python project.
-But what would be even better is if we could give our folder the extra props to be just what we needed.
+But what would be even better is if we could give our folder the extra bits we had always hoped would just be there: